fbpx

 Brake Fluids Dot 3, 4, 5.1, and 5 Difference

-Brake fluid, a specialized fluid, plays a key role in the braking process by transmitting the force from the brake pedal to the brake pads, ensuring efficient stopping power.
+Brake Oil, a specialized fluid, plays a key role in the braking process by transmitting the force from the brake pedal to the brake pads, ensuring efficient stopping power.

 Are they the same?
 Do they have massive differences?
 What sets these specialty fluids apart from others?
 Allow us to answer all your questions.